 The vitality and liberalism of the Weimar Republic ended abruptly for the city when, in 1933, the Nazis assumed power in Germany and established their reign of terror (World Capital Germania).
 After World War II, into which Hitler had led the country, Berlin lay largely in ruins.
 The new turning point in the city’s history marked the beginning of the bitterly Cold War, during which Berlin – divided by the victorious powers into sectors and later, in 1961, into two absolutely different halves by the Wall – became the front city in the conflict between the two world powers.

 After the peaceful revolution in the GDR and the reunification of Germany, the once-divided city rose like a Phoenix from the ashes.
 The 1991 decicion to make Berlin the capital of Germany triggered a building boom of an unprecedented scale, which would ones again profoundly change the life and image of the city.
 In the city center spectacular new buildings were erected and world famous squares, which seemed to have been lost forever with the construction of the Berlin Wall, were rebuilt.
 Pariser Platz and Potsdamer Platz, once wastelands along the Wall, now pulsate with life as never before.
-The Spree metropolis is more alive, more fascinating and more international, but also more hip(ster) and maybe, therefore, more expensive than ever.
+Berlin is more alive, more fascinating and more international, but also more hip(ster) and maybe, therefore, more expensive than ever.
 Only few inhabitants profit from the persistent gentrification and the increasing, absurd mass tourism!

-Discover with us – in a van – the city’s radical transformation and the amazing changes that Berlin has undergone during the turbulent 20th century and at the beginning of the new millennium and also take a glance into its near future.
+Now discover with us – by van – the city’s radical transformation and the amazing changes that Berlin and its enticing surroundings has undergone during the turbulent 20th century and at the beginning of the new millennium and also take a glance into its near future.